Tax in South Africa

 How does South African corporate tax work?

 Corporate rate 27 percent for years of assessment ending on or after 31 March 2023.
 Small Business Corporations under section 12E (turnover up to ZAR 20m) get a graduated 0/7/21/27 percent structure.
-Branches at 27 percent on SA-source income with no separate branch tax.
-Pillar Two GMT implementation in progress via Global Minimum Tax Bill 2024 [SC4].
+Branches at 27 percent on South African-source income with no separate branch tax.
+Pillar Two GMT implementation in progress via Global Minimum Tax Bill 2024.

 How does indirect tax work in South Africa?

-VAT 15 percent standard since 1 April 2018.
-Zero-rated supplies include basic foodstuffs, services to non-residents consumed outside SA, exports, and going-concern supplies.
-Mandatory registration ZAR 1m / voluntary from ZAR 50k.
-Cross-border digital services to SA consumers by non-residents above ZAR 1m/year in scope since 2014 (expanded 2019 and 2024) [SC4].
+VAT 15 percent standard since 1 April 2018 (2025 Budget proposed raising to 15.5 percent from 1 May 2025 — verify current rate).
+Zero-rated supplies include basic foodstuffs, services to non-residents consumed outside South Africa, exports, and going-concern supplies.
+Mandatory registration ZAR 1m; voluntary from ZAR 50k.
+Cross-border digital services to South African consumers by non-residents above ZAR 1m per year in scope since 2014.

 How is crypto taxed in South Africa?

 SARS treats crypto as financial assets.
-Individual gains/losses are revenue or capital based on facts and circumstances — intention at acquisition, frequency, level of organisation.
+Individual gains and losses are revenue or capital based on facts and circumstances — intention at acquisition, frequency, level of organisation.
 Capital characterisation triggers 40 percent inclusion CGT.
 Mining and staking are ordinary income on receipt.
-Crypto exchanges in SA are FAIS-licensed and SARS-information-share-subject [SC5].
+Crypto exchanges in South Africa are FAIS-licensed and subject to SARS information-sharing arrangements.

 How does South Africa handle tax treaties?